 The good news for any English language teachers who are persuaded by this idea is that there are many resources available, and a number of interesting materials that will result in motivating and useful lessons.
 Here are my suggestions for how teachers can approach the teaching of post-truth and the ability to spot the truth in their classes:

 There are numerous organisations that offer lesson plans and other resources that can be adapted by English teachers for the language classroom.
-These include Project Look Sharp, a media literacy initiative of Ithaca College, the Global Digital Citizen Foundation, a “non-profit organization creating exceptional resources for educators and dedicated to cultivating responsible, ethical, global citizens for a digital world”, and Common Sense Media, a “non-profit organization dedicated to improving the lives of kids and families by providing the trustworthy information, education, and independent voice they need to thrive in the 21st century.”
+These include Project Look Sharp, a media literacy initiative of Ithaca College and Common Sense Media, a “non-profit organization dedicated to improving the lives of kids and families by providing the trustworthy information, education, and independent voice they need to thrive in the 21st century.”

 A website I have used with adults and teens, and could be used with younger learners too, is Help Save The Endangered Northwest Pacific Tree Octopus From Extinction!
 A brilliantly designed site, its is extremely useful in teaching digital literacy and the concept of reliability.
 You can read more about how the site has been used for research into this on Wikipedia.